Ruthless People: Plot

 Realizing he is incapable of being a ruthless criminal, Ken returns home to collect Sandy and flee to Mexico.
 He learns that Sandy has released Barbara and they want to work together to develop and sell Sandy's fashion designs.
 The Bedroom Killer, a notorious local serial killer, invades their home and confronts them and Barbara as she returns, leading to an altercation in which he dies after falling down the basement stairs.
 Realizing that Sam wanted her dead and having learned of his affair, Barbara collaborates with Ken and Sandy to take revenge by blackmailing him for his entire personal fortune worth over $2.2 million.
 After being bailed out of jail, Sam reluctantly collects the ransom in a briefcase, desperate to prove his innocence in Barbara's disappearance.
-Carol finally views the tape and, realizing Earl's mistake, reconnects with Sam to learn when the ransom handover will take place and that the cops, now distrustful of Sam, will not accompany him.
+Carol finally views the tape and, realizing Earl's mistake, reconnects with Sam to learn when the ransom handover will take place and that the police, now distrustful of Sam, will not accompany him.

-Earl ambushes Sam and a masked Ken at the exchange, but they are surrounded by scores of Swat officers, and Earl is arrested.
+Earl ambushes Sam and a masked Ken at the exchange, but they are surrounded by scores of SWAT officers, and Earl is arrested.
 Ken warns the cops that Barbara will be killed if they try to stop him, and drives off followed by a police convoy.
 Cornered, he drives off the end of the Santa Monica Pier and seemingly drowns.
 The police recover the body of the Bedroom Killer, disguised as Ken, from the car but are unable to locate the ransom money.
-Despite his loss, Sam is elated that Barbara must be dead until she arrives on the pier, identifies the Killer as her abductor, and throws Sam into the water.
+Despite his loss, Sam is elated that Barbara must be dead until she arrives on the pier, identifies the Killer as her abductor, and kicks Sam into the water.
 Elsewhere, Ken emerges from the ocean in scuba gear, carrying the briefcase, and celebrates with the waiting Sandy and Barbara.